umbobabo/ds-best-coding-practices/CODE_REVIEW.md

   1. Remove the Ready for QA label
   2. Commit changes
   3. Start the process again requiring just a **Core review**

+### Enforce reviews

+To enforce the review process as a best practice the setting 'Require pull request reviews before merging' in the 'Branch protection' settings of the repo should be always enabled.